ianmcook/tidyquery/README.md

     queries and outer join queries with qualified references to the join column(s).
 Planned changes in dplyr will enable future versions of tidyquery to support more types of joins.
--   In the code printed by `show_dplyr()`, calls to functions with more than five arguments might be truncated, with arguments after the fifth replaced with `...`.
-This is caused by a current limitation of the rlang package that is expected to be resolved in a future version.

 ## Related Work